WestphalianFresco/MaiZuoClone/README.md

 # MaiZuoClone
 an attempt to clone maizuo.com for practice purposes.
-Not for profit
+Not-for-profit